“What is the VA Aid & Attendance Benefit?”

 “What Veterans are eligible for the benefit?”

 Any war-time Veteran with 90 days of active duty, 1 day beginning or ending during a Congressionally-declared war.
 Please note; it is not required that the Veteran served in a direct combat role, or even on foreign soil.

 “What years was the U.S. in Congressionally declared war?”

 |World War II||12/07/1941 – 12/31/1946|

 ||02/28/1961 – 05/07/1975 for veterans who served in the Republic of Vietnam during this period

 08/05/1964 – 05/07/1975 otherwise

-- Less than $40-$80k savings defined as a total of all: Bank & credit union accounts, stocks, bonds, CDs, money markets, mutual funds, 401k & IRA retirement programs, rental property, vacation property, business interests, part time income etc. Primary residence, one automobile and personal possessions are not counted as part of countable assets.
+Assets include the sum of all: Bank & credit union accounts, stocks, bonds, CDs, money markets, mutual funds, 401k & IRA retirement programs, income from rental property, vacation property, business interests, part time income etc. Your primary residence, one automobile and personal possessions are not counted as part of countable assets.

-- All non-reimbursed, monthly recurring medical expenses: Healthcare & supplemental healthcare premiums paid out of pocket, facility and or home health costs.
-LTC insurance premiums.
+All non-reimbursed, monthly recurring medical expenses: Healthcare & supplemental healthcare premiums paid out of pocket, facility and or home health costs.
+Long Term Care (LTC) insurance premiums.